Les Vacances de Monsieur Hulot: Cast

 Christopher Lee provided all the voices for the English dub of the film.

 Style

 For the most part, in Les Vacances, spoken dialogue is limited to the role of background sounds.
 Combined with frequent long shots of scenes with multiple characters, Tati believed that the results would tightly focus audience attention on the comical nature of humanity when interacting as a group, as well as his own meticulously choreographed visual gags.
 However, the film is by no means a 'silent' comedy, as it uses natural and man-made sounds not only for comic effect but also for character development.

 The film was made in both French and English language versions.
 While Tati had experimented with color film in Jour de fête, Les Vacances is black and white.
-The jazz score, mostly variations on the theme "Quel temps fait-il à Paris", was written by Alain Romans.